Heinz Stuy

-Heinz Stuy (born 6 February 1945, Wanne-Eickel) is a former Dutch football goalkeeper who played for AFC Ajax and was part of their European Cup victories in 1971, 1972 and 1973.
+Heinz Stuy (born 6 February 1945) is a Dutch former football goalkeeper who played for AFC Ajax and was part of their European Cup victories in 1971, 1972 and 1973.

 Career

-Stuy was born in north-western Germany to a Dutch father and German mother during the final months of World War II in 1945.
-His family remained there until relocating to Ijmuiden when he was seven years old.
+Stuy was born in Wanne-Eickel to a Dutch father and German mother during the final months of World War II in 1945.
+His family remained there until relocating to IJmuiden when he was seven years old.
 He quickly learned Dutch and was able to successfully integrate into the community at a time of great anti-German hostility after the war.

 Nicknamed Heinz Kroket ('Heinz Croquette') because he would sometimes drop a high ball as if it were a hot croquette, Stuy won the Intercontinental Cup, three European Cups, two European Super Cups, four league titles and three Dutch Cups with Ajax in the club's "golden era".
-Despite this success at club level he never appeared for the Netherlands national football team, sharing with Bernd Dürnberger (a Bayern Munich player of the 1970s and 1980s) a distinction of having won the most major club titles without having ever played for his country.
+Despite this success at club level he never appeared for the Netherlands national team, sharing with Bernd Dürnberger (a Bayern Munich player of the 1970s and 1980s) a distinction of having won the most major club titles without having ever played for his country.

 Stuy set a record for most minutes played by a goalkeeper without conceding in the European Cup final between 1971 and 1973 (270 minutes in 2–0 victories over Panathinaikos and Inter Milan, and a 1–0 win over Juventus); however it was quickly beaten by a small margin – and never surpassed since then – by Bayern Munich's Sepp Maier, who accumulated 276 consecutive unbeaten minutes between 1974 and 1976 (1–1, 4–0, 2–0, 1–0).